fab2s/math

 Arguments should be string or Math, but it is ok to use integers up to INT_(32|64).

-DO NOT use floats as casting them to string may result in local dependent format, such as using a coma instead of a dot for decimals or just turn them exponential notation which is not supported by bcmath.
-The way floats are handled in general and by PHP in particular is the very the reason why bcmath exists, so even if you trust your locale settings, using floats still kinda defeats the purpose of using such lib.
+YOU SHOULD NOT use floats as casting them to string may result in local dependent format, such as using a coma instead of a dot for decimals or just turn them exponential notation which is not supported by bcmath.
+The way floats are handled in general and by PHP in particular is the very reason why bcmath exists, so even if you trust your locale settings, using floats still kinda defeats the purpose of using such lib.

 Internal precision